jdegand/shoppingify-frontend/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://legacy.devchallenges.io/challenges/mGd5VpbO4JnzU6I9l96x) was to build an application to complete the given user stories.
+The [challenge](https://web.archive.org/web/20231130033807/https://legacy.devchallenges.io/challenges/mGd5VpbO4JnzU6I9l96x) was to build an application to complete the given user stories. **Note**: The previous design document may be incomplete, as you need to find an archived version of the challenge as all `legacy` challenges have had their documentation removed from DevChallenges.

 ## How To Use